Dyson Micro 1.5KG vs V8

 Dyson Micro vs V8 body only

-The Dyson V8 has a significant advantage with dirt volume (0.54 vs. 0.18 liters), which means it’s better suited inside larger homes.
+The Dyson V8 has a significant advantage with dirt volume (0.54 vs. 0.18 liters), which means it’s better suited for larger homes.

 Both have a hygienic system, so it shouldn’t be a huge factor.